AeroMarine Research

 What Is Lateral Dynamic Stability?

 Lateral dynamic stability describes a hull’s ability to resist growing roll motion when subjected to small disturbances such as waves, steering inputs, or asymmetric lift.
 A hull is laterally stable if these disturbances decay with time, and unstable if they grow from cycle to cycle.
+Therefore, lateral stability cannot be determined solely by static equilibrium.

 Dynamic lateral stability is governed by three interacting factors: ·